techgrounds/techgrounds-timhubcloud/Final_Project/documentation/time_logs/week_01.md

 ## Learnings
 How to analyze a product owners' requirement and formulate questions; how to deploy resources using bicep, parameter file, modules etc.

+---

+# Log August 23, 2023

+## Daily report
+Had our meeting with the product owner.
+A lot of questions were answered.
+Started lining out a deployment plan.

+## Obstacles
+No obstacles.

+## Solutions
+No solutions needed.

+## Learnings
+As more in depth questions to get a good grasp of the required infrastructure.

+---

+# Log August 24, 2023

+## Daily report
+Started building the first version of the main bicep and several modules.
+Created the network, subnets, NSGs, keyvault and storage account.

+## Obstacles
+Had to deal with a lot of error fixing.
+One of the biggest was the creation of a keyvault to hold the encryption keys which required soft delete enabled and purging not allowed, meaning I couldn't remove the container in a deleted state.
+At the same time the key generation failed because a key already existed from a previous deployment with a different expiration date.

+## Solutions
+Made the expiration date static for the moment.
+Will fix in a future version.

+## Learnings
+How to deal with errors and how to use what-if to test deployments without deloying.

+---

+# Log August 25, 2023

+## Daily report
+Created a blob storage module for the post-deployment scripts.

+## Obstacles

+## Solutions

+## Learnings